 Enormous amounts of hemp were needed for one large sailing ship.
 A letter from 1797 documented the need for 50 tons of hemp for the USS Constitution.

 When fabric imports from England were cut off by America’s independence, cloth made from American hemp became far more important.
 The American colonists also had flax (linen) and wool but cotton had to come from the West Indies in the early days.
 Hemp, on the other hand, could be grown as far north as New England.

 Both Thomas Jefferson and George Washington were hemp farmers, perhaps not successful ones.
 Betsy Ross’s prototype American flag was made from hemp fibers.
 The paper used for the Declaration of Independence was also made from hemp fibers.

 There was more demand for hemp for clothing and paper than could be supplied in the early years.
-Much of the American hemp was not considered of high quality and so was unsuitable for shipbuilding.
-One of the reasons for this was the American method of processing the fibers which was cheaper but resulted in a less durable product.
+Much of the American hemp was not considered to be of high enough quality for shipbuilding.
+One of the reasons for this was the American method of processing the fibers was cheaper but resulted in a less durable product.

 Durable clothing and other items continued to be made from hemp as Americans headed west.
 Early blue jeans worn by miners panning for gold were made of hemp and the fabric for covered wagons that crossed the prairies were also made from hemp fiber.

 When cotton did begin to be farmed in America, it was so labor-intensive to process that it did not begin to be popular until the invention of the cotton gin.
 In the early 1800s, this machine spread in popularity, and so did cotton as a crop, replacing hemp to some degree.

 In the late 1800s, cannabis began to be used medicinally in America, as it had been used in other countries for thousands of years.
 There were no legal issues with using cannabis extracts in this way until well into the Twentieth Century.

 - Bromidia: Cannabis and chloral hydrate, a hypnotic for “restlessness.”